How the transistor radio and Merle Haggard’s Truck Drivers Blues taught me to set goals

 Early signs of an entrepreneur

 I remember it like it was yesterday.
-I was lying on my bed, reading a book from the library with the country western radio station playing all the hits.
+I was lying on my bed, reading a book from the library with the country-western radio station playing all the hits.
 My favorites included Haggard, Lynn Anderson, Buck Owens, and Dolly Parton.

-In between our reading, playing and listening to music we all had chores to do while mom and dad were at work.
+In between our reading, playing, and listening to music we all had chores to do while mom and dad were at work.
 The only deadline we had was each of our duties had to be complete before they came home from work.
 You can imagine five kids ranging in age from 11 to four rushing at the last minute to get their job done before the doors opened and in walked the parents.

 One of my mom’s friends sold Avon at the time and knew that I wanted to earn extra money.
 She offered me a percentage of my sales and I could work her rural territory on my bicycle safely.